Oracle NVARCHAR2

 Oracle NVARCHAR2 example

-As shown in the result, the datatype code 1 is and the length is 10 bytes (5 characters, 2 bytes each).
+The result shows that the datatype code is 1 and the length is 10 bytes (5 characters, 2 bytes each).

 SELECT